haipinglu/my-hugo-academic-web/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 30

-title: Projects
+title: Research
-subtitle: ''
+subtitle: 'Adventure and voyage of discovery'

 content:
   # Page type to display.
 E.g. project.